 - Saturday 23rd November 2019 11.00 – 3.00

 Registration in advance is not required.
 Sessions will take place at Institute in the Park, Alder Hey’s research, education and innovation centre, opposite the Alder Hey Emergency Department entrance.
 Please meet at main reception at the Institute building.

-Please be advised, that in order to become an Alder Hey volunteer, you're required to attend a recruitment session and stay for the full session (11am-3pm).
+Please be advised, that in order to become an Alder Hey volunteer, you must be 16 years of age or older and are required to attend a recruitment session and stay for the full session (11am-3pm).
 Those who are still interested will be invited back to take part in group interviews.

 Volunteer roles at Alder Hey